Retire by stateFigures verified May 31, 2026

 Does New York tax retirement income?

-New York does not tax Social Security, and pensions from New York State and local governments are exempt from state income tax.
-Other private retirement income may be taxed above a yearly exclusion amount, so it depends on where your income comes from.
+New York does not tax Social Security.
+Pensions from New York State and local governments are exempt from state income tax.
+Other private retirement income can be taxed above a yearly exclusion, so it comes down to where your income comes from.

 NY State Comptroller